 1. Breathing Meditation

-If you are just starting with your meditation practice, then this is one of the best meditation techniques for you.
+If you are just starting with your meditation practice, this is one of the best meditation techniques.
 This ancient and powerful technique is extremely effective to start getting results.
-You need to take a comfortable position and pay close attention to your breathing.
+First, you need to take a comfortable position and pay close attention to your breathing.
 Your breathing needs to be your mind’s only point of focus during this exercise.
 However, if your mind wanders off, then just bring your focus back to your breathing.
 You start by closing your eyes and observing your breathing.
 Pay close attention to every breath you take in and out.
 Continue this process for the entire meditation session.

 2. Mindfulness Meditation